samuelwakeling/ExampleWork/README.md

 # Hello

-This is a repo to store some examples of my work for potential employment.
+This is a repo to store some examples of my work.
+The main motivation being so that employers can see examples of work I have done.

 These projects represent personal projects, often done with limited time and on a 'get things done' basis.
-They were never intended to be published, but seeing I can't provide examples of my actual work, this is the next best thing.

 If you aren't and employer, and are instead thinking of using the code for your own project, feel free to.